 Usefulness and connectivity

 These are more than just pretty speakers.
 They are meant to be proto A.I.s that help users control smart home devices and process tasks hands-free.
-The Echo can integrate with your Amazon Prime account, granting you access to all the associated music, movies, and apps.
+The Echo can integrate with your Amazon Prime account, granting you access to all the associated music, movies, shopping lists and apps.
 It already works with many smart-home devices, and is fairly agnostic when it comes to different brands.

-The Home, meanwhile, taps into Google’s suite of apps, including Google Play.
+Home devices, meanwhile, taps into Google’s suite of apps, including Google Play.
 It also integrates with Nest appliances, allowing you to, for example, set the temperature to 70 degrees Fahrenheit in specific rooms in your home.

 HomePod is all about Apple Music.
 Its Musicologist works with the subscription service via the cloud, providing access to 40 million tracks, 2 million artists, and your own playlists.
 You can ask it to play a particular artist or song, or to “play more like this” if you hear something you like, or to tell you “who’s singing” on a particular track.
 It’s apparently even smart enough to know what the top song was on May 5, 2016.

 Google has thus far partnered with several devices, and the list keeps growing.
-Home has the edge with execution of commands, because you can get away with being a little less rigorous with requests.
+Home has the edge with the execution of commands, because you can get away with being a little less rigorous with requests.
 For example, with Alexa, you need to ask Alexa to tell the smart lock to lock.
 Alexa is quite open in terms of smart-home devices, and it’s fairly easy to set them up.
 You just ask Alexa to discover them, though you’ll still have to link your account.
 The number of devices that work with Alexa now number in the thousands, with more on the way.

 If you have a ton of HomeKit devices, you will be happy to know that HomePod will act as a hub.
 It’s about time because, as of now, users who want to access them remotely need an Apple TV.
 It’s important to note that because of Apple’s rigorous standards, its list of compatible devices is small but growing.
 You won’t find some big names like Nest or Belkin Wemo, at least not yet.
 But you can use HomePod to control your August, Philips Hue, ecobee and Honeywell gadgets.

 Like Amazon’s Skills, Google also recently opened the Home to developers with a new service called Actions.
 If you open your app, after some clicking — Devices > Settings > More > Services — you’ll see Kayak, WebMD, NPR One, and a host of services that have made skills for the Home.
 Although you have to enable skills with Alexa, they default to active with the Home.
 If you want the Home to hail you an Uber, however, you still have to link your account.